SalmanMario/SalmanMario/README.md

 **`Full-stack Web Developer`**

-🐻 As a junior full-stack developer, I am driven by a deep-seated curiosity to explore the latest programming concepts and emerging technology trends.
+As a full-stack developer, I am driven by a deep-seated curiosity to explore the latest programming concepts and emerging technology trends.
 React and Laravel have been a particular